 The name of the output file containing the signed zone.
-The default is to append . signed to the input filename.
+The default is to append .signed to the input filename.
 If output-file is set to "-", then the signed zone is written to the standard output, with a default output format of "full".

+- -h

-Prints a short summary of the options and arguments to dnssec-signzone.
+- Prints a short summary of the options and arguments to dnssec-signzone.

+- -V

+- Prints version information.

 When a previously-signed zone is passed as input, records may be resigned.
-The interval option specifies the cycle interval as an offset from the current time (in seconds).
+The inter val option specifies the cycle interval as an offset from the current time (in seconds).
 If a RRSIG record expires after the cycle interval, it is retained.
 Otherwise, it is considered to be expiring soon, and it will be replaced.